kali-linex/linex/Documentation/admin-guide/media/building.rst

 ------------------

 It should be noticed that enabling the above from a clean config is usually not enough.
-The media subsystem depends on several other Linux core support in order to work.
+The media subsystem depends on several other Linex core support in order to work.

 For example, most media devices use a serial communication bus in